What Is It

 In the final segment of the episode, John, Ken and Christman consider the relationship between autonomy and democracy.
 John thinks we need autonomous thinkers to make democratic decisions.
 But then after that we reach consensus we want everyone to follow these rules, regardless of their desires.
 Ken is still uninspired by this definition of autonomy.
 What John and Christman call autonomy sounds more like reflection and the simple act of weighing costs and benefits before making a decision.
 Christman concludes that the autonomous component of the democratic process is being able to weigh these costs and benefits in the first place.
 The autonomous self is produced by this ability to give reasons for our actions and interact with other people.

-- Polly Stryker the Roving Philosophical Reporter (seek to 4:40) Polly considers one person’s autonomous decision to leave a career in physics and become a philosopher.
+- Roving Philosophical Report (seek to 4:40): Polly Stryker considers one person’s autonomous decision to leave a career in physics and become a philosopher.

-- Ian Shoals the Sixty-Second Philosopher (seek to 50:01) Ian addresses complaints that his so-called sixty-second philosophies are almost always longer than sixty-seconds.
+- Sixty-Second Philosopher (seek to 50:01): Ian Shoales addresses complaints that his so-called sixty-second philosophies are almost always longer than sixty-seconds.